in 52 Weeks

 I’ve written about my great uncle Frank Flucawa (1883-1974) many times.
 I remember Frank as the man who wore merino wool cardigans with a shirt and tie.
 But, when I look at old photographs of Frank I see him wearing a wide variety of clothing.
 Everything from kimono robes to flannel shirts and a jean jacket.
 But, the two I like the most he sports bow ties.
 One is from about 1907 in a very formal suit and the other is from about 1937 wearing a leather coat.

 Photographs are ubiquitous today and clothing is plentiful.
 What an individual wears in a photograph typically holds no particular meaning, unless it is a special occasion.
-But, pre-digital media, family photographs, and the fashions worn reveal more about the subjects.
+But, pre-digital media, family photographs, and the fashions worn, revealed more about the subjects.

 My mother made many of my outfits when I was a child.
 Too bad we did not have easy-to-use point-and-shoot cameras or digital photography, then I would have photos of all the great outfits she made for me.
 Instead, I am limited to photos taken at Christmas or other occasions.
 Here are a few I could scrounge up.